What Is Summer Sausage?

 The answer, as is so often the case, lies in history.
 Sausage has been around for centuries, and was even mentioned by Homer in The Odyssey.
 To be honest, it was originally made more to use up scraps, trimmings and organs that would normally have gone to waste.
 The meat was ground, seasoned aggressively with salt and spices (the word “sausage” comes from the Latin salsus, meaning “preserved in salt”), forced into natural casing—typically a very well cleaned hog or sheep intestine—and cooked to make a tasty meal.

-Many types of sausage evolved over the years using different blends of meat and spices—and far better cuts of meat—but not all were truly “preserved in salt”.
-Like all meats, they had to be cooked right away, or eating them would be a risky proposition.
-Salt was a good start, but it wasn’t until the Middle Ages that curing salts (nitrites and nitrates) were discovered, providing a more effective method for killing harmful microbes.
+Many types of sausage evolved over the years using different blends of meat (typically beef and pork) and herbs, spices and even garlic salt—and far better cuts of meat—but not all were truly “preserved in salt”.
+Like all meats, they had to be cooked immediately, or eating them would be risky.
+Salt was a good start, but it wasn’t until the Middle Ages that curing salts (nitrites and nitrates) were discovered, providing a more effective method for killing harmful microbes and preventing the growth of bacteria.
 Smoking the sausage also slowed microbial growth, and added incredible flavor.

-By using all three preservation methods—lactic acid fermentation, curing, and smoking—sausage makers were able to make a product that was not only delicious, but could be kept without refrigeration…even in the summer.
+By using all three preservation methods—lactic acid fermentation, curing, and smoking—sausage makers were able to make a product that was not only delicious, but could be kept without refrigeration…even in the summer months.
 They had made summer sausage.

 Does summer sausage need to be refrigerated?

 Yes.
 Before we get too carried away, “without refrigeration” is a relative term.
 We are talking about meat, after all.
-While there are some dry sausages (pepperoni, saucisson sec, etc.) that are shelf-stable, most summer sausage is considered semi-dry and does need to be refrigerated if you’re keeping it awhile.
-We recommend storing your summer sausage up to one month in the refrigerator.
+While there are some dry sausages (pepperoni, saucisson sec, etc.) that are shelf-stable, most summer sausage is considered semi-dry and it does need to be refrigerated if you’re keeping it awhile.

 What is the difference between summer sausage and salami?

-Pairings: What Kind of Cheese Goes with Summer Sausage?
+What is the Best Cheese to go with Summer Sausage?

 Frankly, we’re not as concerned with storing summer sausage as we are with eating it.
 Once it’s opened, it’s not lasting a month in the refrigerator, or anywhere.
 So what goes best with summer sausage?
 For us, the first thing we want to look at is cheese.